noahwo/MLOps_by_LLM_from_scratch/README.md

 -> implement code to automate this whole manual process (implement data engineering section) -> explore model design and training following similar process

-Should be way faster when th direction is clear.
+Should be way faster when the direction is clear.